FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 ## 7 Run AWS IoT Device Tester

-The reference integration can be tested using [AWS IoT Device Tester for FreeRTOS (IDT)](https://aws.amazon.com/freertos/device-tester/).
+This repository can be tested using [AWS IoT Device Tester for FreeRTOS (IDT)](https://aws.amazon.com/freertos/device-tester/).
 IDT is a downloadable tool that can be used to exercise a device integration with FreeRTOS to validate functionality and compatibility with Amazon IoT cloud.
 Passing the test suite provided by IDT is also required to qualify a device for the [Amazon Partner Device Catalogue](https://devices.amazonaws.com/).

 IDT runs a suite of tests that include testing the device's transport interface layer implementation, PKCS11 functionality, and OTA capabilities.
 In IDT test cases, the IDT binary will make a copy of the source code, update the header files in the project, then compile the project and flash the resulting image to your board.
 Finally, IDT will read serial output from the board and communicate with the AWS IoT cloud to ensure that test cases are passing.